-RECOMMENDED MOTION: I move that the Committee recommend that the Commission to approve for publication and comment the proposed rule 7 TAC Section 91.121 concerning Complaint Notices and Procedures.
+RECOMMENDED MOTION: I move that the Committee recommend that the Commission to approve for publication and comment the proposed new rule 7 TAC Section 91.121 concerning Complaint Notices and Procedures.

+TITLE 7.
+BANKING AND SECURITIES

+Part 6.
+Credit Union Department

 Chapter 91.
 Chartering, Operations, Mergers, Liquidations

 Subchapter A General Rules

-Rule §91.121 Complaint Notices and Procedures
+Rule §91.121 Complaint Notification